Diomuzan/Widgetia/README.md

-# Coolblue-Test
+# Widgetia
-This is a replica of the website of Coolblue which I wrote for a test and it's lastly written in HTML and CSS.
+This is a C# and .NET console app about widgets.